spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

 - Access to the target Kubernetes cluster's kubeconfig file.
 You must be able to interact with the cluster using `kubectl` commands and have sufficient permissions to install Palette VerteX.
 We recommend using a role with cluster-admin permissions to install Palette VerteX.

-- The Kubernetes cluster must be set up on a supported version of Kubernetes, which includes version v1.25 to v1.27.
+- The Kubernetes cluster must be set up on a supported version of Kubernetes, which includes versions v1.25 to v1.27.